JamesBrofos/Manifold-Dequantization/README.md

 ## Reproducing Results

 Every directory in the `examples` folder contains a file called `joblist.txt`.
 Each line of this file corresponds to a different parameter configuration or comparison that we report in our paper.
+We use [dSQ](https://github.com/ycrc/dSQ) in order to run these jobs in a cluster environment.

 ## Computational Environment